Topologies on the future causal completion: The topology

-In particular, the previous theorem shows that the topologies presented in \cite{oM14} and \cite{CFH} coincide.
-The concrete definition in \cite{oM14} is appropriate e.g. for calculations of future boundaries of spacetimes as those done in \cite{oM14}, whereas the definition via the original definition of $\tau_+$ shows that the topology is functorial in the purely chronological category.
+The previous theorem shows that the topologies from \cite{oM14} and \cite{CFH} coincide.
+The concrete definition in \cite{oM14} is appropriate e.g. for calculations of future boundaries of spacetimes as those done in \cite{oM14}, whereas the original definition of $\tau_+$ due to Beem shows that the topology is functorial in the purely chr. category.